 - property that comes into the mixed-use asset rules (for example holiday homes)

-- property that will be taxed on sale, regardless of when it’s sold (you should let us know if this applies in order for it to be excluded from the residential property deduction rules)
+- property that will be taxed on sale, regardless of when it’s sold.
+Unless the property was acquired for a land-related business, you must let us know for it to be excluded from the residential property deduction rules.

 - property owned by a company other than a close company